leomeinel/nixos-install/README.md

 My personal NixOS install script using LVM and btrfs.

-Meant for servers that are mainly hosting docker.
+Meant for cloud servers that are mainly hosting docker.

 ## Info